 Railroad: Approximately 90% of the Railroad's 35,000 employees are represented by one of twelve national rail unions.
-The major freight railroads and the United Transportation Union (representing 25% of the Railroad's unionized workforce) and the Brotherhood of Locomotive Engineers (representing 15% of the Railroad's unionized workforce) have reached a five-year settlement, which includes a combination of general wage increases and lump-sum payments from 3% to 3.5% annually, as well as increased work rule flexibility.
-In July 1996, the leadership of the remaining major rail unions (including the Transportation Communications Union, the Brotherhood of Maintenance of Way Employees and three shop-craft unions) reached tentative labor agreements with the major freight Ratification votes on these agreements are expected in the third railroads. quarter of 1996.
-These events greatly reduce the possibility of rail strikes during this round of negotiations.
+To date, nine of those twelve national rail unions (representing approximately 93% of the Railroad's unionized workforce) have either ratified or are in the process of voting on national agreements.
+The terms of these five-year agreements include a combination of general wage increases and lump-sum payments from 3% to 3.5% annually, as well as increased work rule flexibility.
+These events greatly reduce the possibility of rail strikes during the current round of negotiations.
 The terms of the ratified and tentative agreements are not expected to have a material adverse affect on the Corporation's results of operations.

-Overnite: Overnite continues to resist the efforts of the International Brotherhood of Teamsters (Teamsters) efforts to unionize Overnite service centers.
-Since year-end 1995, six Overnite service centers have held union elections--two of which voted for union representation--while the employees of three service centers that previously voted for union representation filed petitions with the National Labor Relations Board to decertify the Teamsters as their union bargaining representative.
-Despite the Teamsters' efforts, less than 9% of Overnite's workforce has voted for union representation.
-Overnite has begun negotiations with the Teamsters at several of the unionized service centers and is unable at this time to estimate the impact these negotiations will have on its future operating results.
+Overnite: Overnite continues to resist the efforts of the International Brotherhood of Teamsters (Teamsters) to unionize Overnite service centers.
+Since year-end 1994, over 50 of Overnite's 165 service centers have received petitions for union elections.
+Where elections have been held, 27 Overnite service centers voted against representation and three elections remain unresolved.
+The employees of three service centers that previously voted for union representation filed petitions with the National Labor Relations Board (NLRB) to decertify the Teamsters as their union bargaining representative.
+Eleven service centers, representing approximately 7% of Overnite's nationwide workforce, have voted for union representation and the Teamsters have been certified as the bargaining representative for such employees without challenge by Overnite.
+Eight other service centers, representing another 10% of Overnite's nationwide workforce, have either voted for union representation or it is unclear how such employees have voted and such elections are currently being challenged by Overnite before the NLRB or the Federal courts.
+Overnite has begun negotiations with the Teamsters at the eleven certified service centers and is unable at this time to estimate the impact these negotiations will have on its future operating results.